 The human being, then, was made, with creation, to be united with God in Jesus Christ.
 One way of putting this is to think of one unitary divine plan.
-There is no "Plan B." The human being, for Irenaeus, was made for salvation which is "a second creation by means of His passion which is that [creation] out of death."
-Jesus
+Here there is no 'Plan B.' The human being, for Irenaeus, was made for salvation which is 'a second creation by means of His passion which is that [creation] out of death.'64 Jesus Christ, as the eternal Word of God and Creator, not only precedes the created, but He precedes the created precisely as its Saviour, which means that the created is, not only at the end after the Fall, but at the beginning prior to the Fall, understood as that which will be saved, as Irenaeus put it: 'Since he pre-existed as one who saves, it was necessary that what might be saved also be created so that the one who saves might not be in vain.'65